aharring83/Bacterial-Genomics-Workshop/README.md

 ```
 source ../miniconda/bin/activate
 ```
-Lets create an environment with all the packages needed for the workshop
+Lets activate our environment for the workshop which contains all the packages needed
 ```
 conda config --add channels defaults
 conda config --add channels bioconda